shailesh1729/tisp/book/ssm/srr.md

 {eq}`eq:best_k_term_approximation_optimization_problem`.
 ````

-This lemma helps us establish that whenever we are looking for a best $K$-term
+This result helps us establish that whenever we are looking for a best $K$-term
 approximation of $\bx$ under any $\ell_p$ norm, all we have to do is to pickup
 the $K$-largest entries in $\bx$.